ibm-cloud-architecture/refarch-kc/docs/deployments/application-components.md

 | default-token-ggwl2  |  kubernetes.io/service-account-token  | 3  |   41m  |
 | eventstreams-apikey  |  Opaque   |      1   | 24m  |

-Now for each microservice as part of the solution, we have defined helm chart and a script (deployHelm) to deploy to IKS.

-This step is done one time only.
-See also the product documentation [for more detail.](https://console.bluemix.net/docs/containers/cs_dedicated_tokens.html)

 ## Basic Kubernetes